• Skip to primary navigation

 Peanut Puffs

-Delicious peanut puffs made using simple homemade puff pastry and peanuts.
+Delicious peanut puffs made using simple homemade pastry and peanuts.
 These puffs make awesome tea time snacks and party treats too!

 5 from 1 vote